dsorokin/aivika-distributed-test/README.md

 -- time --: [NOTICE] t = 1000.0: reconnecting to pid://192.168.99.10:8082:0:19...
 ```

-After plugging the ethernet cable again, AivikaSim should recover the distributed simulation, where the global virtual time will increase again in the Terminal window of the Time Server.
+After plugging in the ethernet cable, AivikaSim should recover the distributed simulation, where the global virtual time will increase again in the Terminal window of the Time Server.

 ### Simulation Results

-Whatever cluster you build, how many times you run the simulation, you should always see the same final results if you use computers of the same architecture.
+Whatever cluster you build, however many times you run the simulation, you should always see the same final results if you use computers of the same architecture.
 The result is printed in the Terminal window of the master node.

 In my case I receive the following results: